schollz/norns-dev/norns-test-dummy/README.md

 ### Get a server

-Get a Docker droplet or similar and [install Docker](https://docs.docker.com/engine/install/ubuntu/).
+Get a Docker droplet or similar.

 ### Get a domain name